DanaKChilds/Elist-eCommerce-Analysis/README.md

 ### 3) Always-On Attach at Checkout (Members)
 - Accessories surge with core devices in holidays (e.g., **Dec-2020:** AirPods **1,851** units, 27" 4K Monitor **851**, Webcam **307**).
 - In several 2021 months, **member revenue meets or beats non-members** (e.g., **Dec-2021:** **$507.7K** loyalty vs **$374.7K** non-loyalty), mostly because members place more orders.
-- Small, well-timed add-ons for members can lift basket size without needing more traffic.
+- Small, well-timed add-ons for members can lift AOV without needing more traffic.

 ### 4) Member Mix & Frequency
 - Over 2019–2022, loyalty makes up about **42% of orders** (45,693 of 108,124) and **39% of sales** (~$11.0M of $28.1M).